 Improving Your Breathing and Health with Airway Orthodontics

-At our facility, we employ cutting-edge technology to examine airway structures and create detailed treatment plans.
+At Paige Orthodontics, we employ cutting-edge technology to examine airway structures and create detailed treatment plans.
 This innovative method enables us to tackle both respiratory problems and orthodontic issues concurrently, ensuring the best outcomes for our patients.
+In growing children, it is possible to expand the nasal and oral airways to make it easier to breath during the day and night.

 a doctor uses a tongue depressor to examine a patient Mouth Breath at Paige Orthodontics in Kingwood